 In order to create successful social campaigns you should:

-- Find customers from different media sources in order to collect their data in a direct way, like CRM.
+1. Find customers from different media sources in order to collect their data in a direct way, e.g. CRM.
 This way, the information gathered from the individuals is more complete and allows you to understand their customer journey.
-These sources include new media formats like podcasts, Connected TV and other devices.
+These sources include new media formats such as podcasts, Connected TV and other devices.

-- Have the capacity to think in the long-term and find customers that will stay with you over time.
-This way you’ll have first-data that won’t expire as fast as third-party cookies.
+2. Have the capacity to think in the long term and find customers that will stay with you over time.
+This way you’ll have first-party data that won’t expire as fast as third-party cookies.

-- Connect the information about spend and sales and being able to track the results in order to have reliable data of your customers.
+4. Connect the information about spend and sales and be able to track the results to have reliable data on your customers.

-The marketing world keeps changing and, as usual, we need to adapt to the constant changes to improve our results.
-What we know for sure is that first-party data is here to stay and it’s time to focus your efforts in leveraging this highly valuable asset.
+The marketing world keeps changing and we need to adapt to the constant changes to improve our results.
+What we know for sure is that first-party data is here to stay and it’s time to focus your efforts on leveraging this highly valuable asset.

 Do you have any questions about the applications of CRM data?
 Let us know here!